kevinyswong/kevinyswong.github.io/index.md

   *A group is a category of people by a measure of similarity: race, gender, geography, religion, age, interests, traits, abilities.
 Any grouping may be further subdivided into subgroups based on the remaining measures, and the subgroups as well in turn.
-However, we prefer no order of group-subgroup nesting, and so we may select different group arrangements.
+However, we prefer no particular order of group-subgroup nesting, and so we may select different group arrangements.
    Each grouping order realigns people into separate partitions, and no person remains in a fixed position.
 In this example, for simplicity, we use only a single level of grouping.

   <br>